In The Practice Room You Trust Yourself. Then Someone Calls A Shuffle.

 What You're Actually Getting

 This isn't a tips video.
+This isn't a pattern pack.

 This is a 131-page book and full video course covering every groove a working drummer actually gets called to play, broken down note by note, feel by feel, by one of the most respected drummers alive.